Granny dumping: Historical background, causes, and costs

-In the US, granny dumping is more likely to happen in states such as Florida, Texas and California where there are large populations of retirement communities.
+In the US, granny dumping is more likely to happen in states such as Florida, Texas, and California where there are large populations of retirement communities.
 Congress has attempted to step in by mandating to emergency departments requiring them to see all patients.
+In some US states, and some other countries, the practice is illegal, or is subject to efforts to declare it illegal.

-However, Medicaid is covering less and less of medical bills through reimbursement (in 1989 it was 78% but that number is decreasing) and reduced eligibility.
+However, Medicaid is covering fewer and fewer of medical bills through reimbursement (in 1989, it was 78% but that number is decreasing) and reduced eligibility.
 In some cases, the hospitals may not want to take the risk of having a patient who cannot pay so they will attempt to transfer their care to another hospital.
 According to the Consolidated Omnibus Budget Reconciliation Act of 1985 set into place by Ronald Reagan, a hospital can transfer at the patient's request or providers must sign a document providing why they believe a patient's care should be better served at another facility.
 With 40% of revenue coming from Medicaid and Medicare a hospital must earn 8 cents per dollar to compensate for the loss of 7 cents per Medicaid/Medicare patients.
 Hospitals had to pay an additional 2 billion dollars to private payers to cover costs for Medicare/Medicaid patients in 1989.

+By caregivers

+In cases where granny dumping is practiced by family members or caregivers, the dumping falls into two categories: temporary, or permanent.
+Temporary abandonment of elderly persons is generally due to the inability or expense of finding temporary care for a person with complex medical needs.
+Needing a break, or wishing to go on a holiday, the normal caregivers will take their elderly patient to a hospital emergency room, or possibly a hotel, and then leave, with the plan to return once the vacation is over.

-Incidents of granny dumping can happen before long weekends and may peak before Christmas when families head off on holidays.
+Incidents of granny dumping often happen before long weekends and may peak before Christmas when families head off on holidays.
 Caregivers in both Australia and New Zealand report that old people without acute medical problems are dropped off at hospitals.
 As a result, hospitals and care facilities have to carry an extra burden on their limited resources.